brettdewoody/nested-arrays/README.md

 `unNestArray()`

-Recurses through the array elements, flattening each nested array until the entire array is flattened.
+Recurse through the array elements, flattening each nested array until the entire array is flattened.

 ## Testing